-Prometheus and grafana are the best open source tools for metrics collection and analytics.
+Among open source options, Grafana and Prometheus are the best tools for metrics collection and analytics.
 Prometheus in particular is widely loved for its ease-of-use in the cloud and straightforward integrations with other cloud-native technologies like Kubernetes.

-And for the first time, you’ll be able to use both Prometheus and grafana alongside the best open source tools for log and tracing analytics — ELK and Jaeger — all together on our managed service.
+And for the first time, you’ll be able to use both a compatible metrics user interface and Prometheus alongside the best open source tools for log and tracing analytics — ELK and Jaeger — all together on our managed service.

 Prometheus-as-a-Service: A Key Addition to our Platform